AlmagroInteligencia/SPA_React_Nest/README.md

 ## What do i need?

-The backend was coded in python with Django, so you need to have python 3.x installed in your computer, and also pip.
-However, this app will automatically download some dependencies, wich are in requeriments.txt.
-(If the script startApp.sh does not work correctly, you will need to run the command "pip install -r requirements.txt").
+The backend was develped with Nest.js (my version is 8.1.6), so you need to have Node.js installed in your computer (my version is 16.13.1), and also npm (my version is 8.3.0).
-You do not have to do anything about DataBases, because it uses SQL-LITE, qhich is inside Django itself (If the script startApp.sh does not work correctly, you will need to, inside "backend-app" folder, run the commands "python manage.py makemigrations", and then "python manage.py migrate").
+The DataBase used is MongoDB, so you need to have it installed (my version is 5.0.5).
+In addition, you need to have some dependencies, which are listed in the file "package.json" (in backend-app/api folder).

-On the other hand, frontend was coded with React.
-So you need to have node.js installed (my version is 16.13.1) and also npm installed (my version is 8.3.0).
-In addition, you need to have some dependencies: "bootstrap": "^5.1.3", "react": "^17.0.2", "react-dom": "^17.0.2", "react-scripts": "5.0.0", "web-vitals": "^2.1.2".
-(They are also listed in the file "package.json").
+Frontend was coded with React.js (my version is 17.0.2). which also needs Node.js.
+In addition, you need to have some dependencies, which are listed in the file "package.json" (in frontend-app folder).

 ## Additional info

-Django runs on port 8000 and React runs on port 3000.
+Nest runs on port 8000 and React runs on port 3000.
 Please make sure you do not have anything alse running on that ports, otherwise, this app will not work.